 - Gratuities to your guide and driver have not been included in your package.
 Don’t forget that this is the best way to express your appreciation for the services which they have provided during your stay.

 - The drive towards Petra is a steady incline.
 During the hot summer months, Jordanian drivers have been instructed to “resort to natural air conditioning” (opening the windows) for approximately 15 minutes of the drive in order to avoid overheating the engine.

 - U.S. Dollars and Jordanian Dinars are the accepted currencies.
 You will have the opportunity to exchange money at banks on either side of the border.
-Just as in Israel, we do not accept Jordanian Dinars and they do not accept Israeli Shekels.
+Just as in Israel we do not accept Jordanian Dinars, they do not accept Israeli Shekels.
 You can easily exchange Dinars back to Shekels at the border upon your return to Israel.
-We always suggest using local currencies.
+We always recommend using local currencies.

 - On this tour, you will see why Petra was recently named one of the new Seven Wonders of the World.
 We bring to your attention that a visit to Petra is quite strenuous.
 There is a great deal of walking involved in the visit.
 Accordingly, feel free to go at your own pace and to rest if necessary.

 - Please keep in mind that when you are traveling to Jordan during the holy month of Ramadan, all tourist sites and restaurants are open for business as usual.
 As Jordan is a mainly Islamic country, it is important for guests to respect the “ways and traditions of the land.”
 During Ramadan, observant Muslims fast from dawn until dusk (and then have huge, delicious meals at night).
 Alcoholic beverages will not be available.
 During the day, please refrain from drinking, eating or smoking in public.
 Again, as you are a tourist, it is perfectly acceptable for you to have meals as usual in the restaurants or hotels.